codeup-germain/github-code-composition/README.md

 <!-- Describe your project in brief -->

 # What is a github README.md?
+> - You can add a README file to a repository to communicate important information about your project.
+A README, along with a repository license, citation file, contribution guidelines, and a code of conduct, communicates expectations for your project and helps you manage contributions.

+> - A README is often the first item a visitor will see when visiting your repository.
+README files typically include information on:

+    - What the project does
+    - Why the project is useful
+    - How users can get started with the project
+    - Where users can get help with your project
+    - Who maintains and contributes to the project

 # Executive Summary
 <!-- Add a demo for your project -->
 - Conclustion: Coming Soon